TYPES OF INTERVIEWS

-There are many differing types of interviews and these days, you could just as likely be asked to meet at a café.
+There are many differing types of interviews.
+These days you could just as likely be asked to meet at a café.
 This has become particularly common for some recruitment agencies and companies wanting a more relaxed or informal approach.
 If in another district, city or country the interview could be by Skype.

 Try and find out what type of interview you are facing, who will be there, titles of those attending, approximate duration and any special requirements.
 Make sure you are well prepared and do your homework.

-Behavioural.
-The focus of this type of interview is your experience and you can relate this to the position for which you are being considered
+Behavioural The focus of this type of interview is your experience and how you can relate this to the position for which you are being considered

-Situational.
-This form of interview is quite similar to a behavioural interview, however the main difference being that with situational interviews, hypothetical questions are asked to try to ascertain how one would react if placed in a specific situation as opposed to looking for specific examples based on past experience.
+Situational This form of interview is quite similar to a behavioural interview, the main difference being that, with situational interviews, hypothetical questions are asked to try to ascertain how one would react if placed in a specific situation, as opposed to looking for specific examples based on past experience.